Rupieeroo/CV/README.md

 ## Rupert Adams

-The latest of several Rupert Adams's.
-This model is unique as it comes equipped with a fully-automated coffee locator and some previously aquired drama and writing plug-ins.

 Having trained at the National Youth Theatre of Great Britain and spending my early years treading the boards, I began my journey towards development by attempting to make a rehearsal app for actors with a friend of mine.
 The idea being that actors could record their lines into a digital script and have the other characters lines (recorded by other actors) play on their ques, meaning that you could rehearse your role at any time, anywhere.
 This idea was completely original and would be wanted by everyone, it was going to be an instant overnight success!

 As it turns out its a bit harder than we first thought to make an idea like this into something really tangable.
 Also I still couldn't code.
-After several years of this we put 'Act One' to the side and I decided to travel around Europe with just my wife and my motorcycle.
+After several years of this, some of which were margonally successful as we ended up working with Hambro Perks Ltd to work out our rapid growth strategy, we put 'Act One' to the side for now and I decided to travel around Europe with just my wife and my motorcycle.
 While out there I spent my free time learning to code.
 Starting with HTML, CSS, then working through Javascript and Solidity.
 Upon my return to London I knew what direction I was heading in and applied for Makers Academy.
-Joining the October 2018 cohort and hoping to become a full-stack developer.
+Joining the October 2018 cohort and graduating as a Full-Stack Developer.